 To be honest, this is what the Mac Pro professionals out there have been wanting to see for years.
-Apple has not just upgraded the hardware, they have introduced a pro-level monitor, the Pro Display XDR.
+Apple hasn’t just upgraded the hardware, they have also introduced a new pro-level monitor, the Pro Display XDR.
 That’s a 32-inch 6k display that features a superwide viewing angle.

 If you are an advanced user who is in the market for a powerful workstation, then it’s time to consider buying one.
 And, we will help you discover how in the section below.